Miami Luxury Broker To Sell Metaverse Mansions

 “When the CEO approached me about being one of the exclusive brokers, I was all in on it,” Rodriguez-Tellaheche said.
 “I am already getting tons of messages from people who want to be first in line to buy one of these meta mansions.”

-Of course, the mansions can only be purchased with Keys Tokens coins.
+Of course, the mansions can only be purchased by people who own Keys Tokens.
 The firm has produced 1 billion coins that will increase in value when investors use Keys Tokens to conduct deals in the metaverse and in real life, according to a press release.
-The company plans to generate revenue by charging a 3 percent fee on every Keys Token transaction.
+The company plans on charging a 3 percent fee on every Keys Token transaction.

 Rodriguez-Tellaheche said he doesn’t have an inventory list yet, but each buyer will be able to create and build a mansion based on his or her lifestyle and tastes.
 “The mansions are the first phase,” he said.
 “Once those are sold out, they will create other collections [of virtual properties].”